-- Regular insulin: Examples of regular insulin includes Novolin R and Humulin R which have an onset of 30-60 minutes and a peak of 2-4 hours.
+- Regular insulin: Examples of regular insulin include: Novolin R and Humulin R which have an onset of 30-60 minutes and a peak of 2-4 hours.
 Regular insulin shares a risk of hypoglycemia like rapid-acting formulations.
-Like rapid-acting, a patient should consume a meal approximately 30 minutes prior to an injection.
+Like rapid-acting, a client should consume a meal approximately 30 minutes before injection.
 Regular insulin is the only kind of insulin that should be injected intravenously.
 The duration of regular insulin should last 5-8 hours.

-- Long acting insulin: Examples of long acting insulin includes insulin detemir, insulin glargine, and insulin degludec.
-Like NPH these formulations do not need to be taken with meals.
+- Long acting insulin: Examples of long-acting insulin include: insulin detemir, insulin glargine, and insulin degludec.
+Like NPH, these formulations do not need to be taken with meals.
 The onset of these insulins vary based on the kind given but all of them last for several hours.
 These types of insulin can last up to a day and will have minimal peaks.
 Most long-acting insulins are injected once a day.

-Patients who are insulin dependent (T1DM) are generally put on a long acting formulation in addition to rapid-acting to bolus with meals.
-Type 1 diabetics or type 2 patients with advanced disease may be put on a CGM, a continuous glucose monitor, to help optimize insulin release in response to blood sugar levels.
-It is essentially to understand which kinds of insulin are being used for a patient and their onset to ensure stable blood sugar levels.
+Clients who are insulin-dependent (T1DM) are generally put on a long-acting formulation in addition to a rapid-acting to bolus with meals.
+Type 1 diabetics or type 2 clients with advanced disease may be put on a CGM, a continuous glucose monitor, to help optimize insulin release in response to blood sugar levels.
+It’s essentially to understand which kinds of insulin are being used for a client and their onset to ensure stable blood sugar levels.

-Oral diabetic medications are reserved for patients who have type 2 diabetes because they still should have some insulin function.
-When T2DM first gets diagnosed some patients may be able to utilize lifestyle changes such as increasing exercise while eating lower carb diets to avoid getting put on a medication.
+Oral diabetic medications are reserved for clients with type 2 diabetes because they should still have some insulin function.
+When T2DM first gets diagnosed some clients may be able to utilize lifestyle changes such as increasing exercise while eating lower carb diets to avoid getting put on a medication.
 If lifestyle changes fail, oral diabetic medications will be recommended.

 Sulfonylureas are another common class of oral diabetic medications.
 Unlike metformin, these come with a higher risk of hypoglycemia especially when taken with insulin.
-This is because these medications stimulate insulin release as opposite to increasing insulin sensitivity.
-Examples of sulfonylureas includes glipizide, glyburide, and glimepiride.
+This is because these medications stimulate insulin release as opposed to increasing insulin sensitivity.
+Examples of sulfonylureas include glipizide, glyburide, and glimepiride.
 Sulfonylureas are associated with weight gain and can cause GI upset.

 The last group of oral diabetic medications to discuss are alpha-glucosidase inhibitors.
 These medications are used much less commonly than the others and are among the least effective at treating T2DM.
 They work by inhibiting the breakdown of complex starches and sugar molecules in the digestive system leading to less sugar absorption.
 The key side effects of these medications relate to indigestion such as flatulence and diarrhea.
 These medications cannot cause hypoglycemia and do not influence insulin.